danieleades/clique-fusion/README.md

 ## 📌 Use Cases

-- Sensor fusion for AUV or UUV mapping
+- Sensor fusion for autonomous mapping
 - Multi-pass object detection and deduplication
-- ATR / mine-like contact aggregation
-- Post-mission analysis and object confirmation
 - Observation deduplication in spatial databases

 ---

+## Bindings

+This library provides C# bindings for easy integration with .NET applications.

+See the [C# bindings contributing guide](./csharp/CONTRIBUTING.md) and [the C# bindings readme](./csharp/src/CliqueFusion/README.md) for details.

 ## 📜 Licensing